-"432.
-Power to suspend or remit sentences.-(1)
+\432.
+Power to suspend or remit sentences.-(1)\\\

-- (2) Whenever an application is made to the appropriate Government for the suspension or remission of a sentence, the appropriate Government may require the Presiding Judge of the Court before or by which the conviction was had or confirmed, to state his opinion as to whether the application should be granted or refused, together with his reasons for such opinion and also to forward with the statement of such opinion a certified copy of the record of the trial or of such record thereof as exists." - 8.
-This statutory power to grant remission is limited by Section 433A (which was incorporated in the CrPC subsequently5) when it comes to those convicted for an offence where death is one of the punishments: - "433-A. Restriction on powers of remission or commutation in certain cases.-Notwithstanding anything contained in Section 432, where a sentence of imprisonment for life is imposed on conviction of a person for an offence for which death is one of the punishments provided by law, or where a sentence of death imposed on a person has been commuted under Section 433 into one of imprisonment for life, such person shall not be released from prison unless he had served at least fourteen years of imprisonment." - 9.
-Sentencing is a judicial exercise of power.
-The act thereafter of executing the sentence awarded, however, is a purely executive function - which includes the grant of remission, commutation, pardon, reprieves, or suspension of sentence.6 This executive power is traceable to Article 72 and 161 of the Constitution of India, by which the President of India, and Governor of the State, respectively, are empowered to grant pardons and to suspend, remit or commute
+(2) Whenever an application is made to the appropriate Government for the suspension or remission of a sentence, the appropriate Government may require the Presiding Judge of the Court before or by which the conviction was had or confirmed, to state his opinion as to whether the application should be granted or refused, together with his reasons for such opinion and also to forward with the statement of such opinion a certified copy of the record of the trial or of such record thereof as exists."

+8. This statutory power to grant remission is limited by Section 433A (which was incorporated in the CrPC subsequently) when it comes to those convicted for an offence where death is one of the punishments:

+"433-A. Restriction on powers of remission or commutation in certain cases.- Notwithstanding anything contained in Section 432, where a sentence of imprisonment for life is imposed on conviction of a person for an offence for which death is one of the punishments provided by law, or where a sentence of death imposed on a person has been commuted under Section 433 into one of imprisonment for life, such person shall not be released from prison unless he had served at least fourteen years of imprisonment."

+9. Sentencing is a judicial exercise of power.
+The act thereafter of executing the sentence awarded, however, is a purely executive function - which includes the grant of remission, commutation, pardon, reprieves, or suspension of sentence.
+This executive power is traceable to Article 72 and 161 of the Constitution of India, by which the President of India, and Governor of the State, respectively, are empowered to grant pardons and to suspend, remit or commute sentences in certain cases.
+Whilst the statutory (under Section 432 CrPC) and constitutional (under Articles 72 and 161 of the Constitution) powers are distinct- the former limited power, is still an imprint of the latter (much wider power), and must be understood as such and placed in this context.
+This framework of executive power and how it is to be exercised, is lucidly explained, in the judgment of State of Haryana v.
+Jagdish:

+"27.
+Nevertheless we may point out that the power of the sovereign to grant remission is within its exclusive domain and it is for this reason that our Constitution makers went on to incorporate the provisions of Article 72 and Article 161 of the Constitution of India.
+This responsibility was cast upon the executive through a constitutional mandate to ensure that some public purpose may require fulfilment by grant of remission in appropriate cases.
+This power was never intended to be used or utilised by the executive as an unbridled power of reprieve.
+Power of clemency is to

+&lt;sup>4 Sangeet v.
+State of Haryana [2012] 13 SCR 85.

-5 By Act 45 of 1978, sec.
+&lt;sup>5 By Act 45 of 1978, sec.
 32 (w.e.f.
 18.12.1978).